Environmental Statement

 The most important goal of any ethical nature photographer, or any human visiting the wild, should be the consistent practice of sound environmental stewardship.

-While I can’t claim to be perfect in this department, I always try my best to leave places better than how I found them.
-I believe I achieve this in many ways, such as packing out litter, reporting vandalism, and avoiding taking the same route each time I venture off trail.
-After all, everything is connected.
-To help, or harm, one thing in nature creates ripples of positive or negative consequences that may actually be invisible to humans, at first.
+While I can’t claim to be perfect in this department, I do try my best to always leave places better than how I found them.
+I believe I achieve this in many simple ways, such as packing out litter, reporting vandalism, and avoiding taking the same route each time I venture off trail.

-I enjoy learning how I can be a better human when I hike and camp - kind of like my overall approach to photography and life in general.
-I very much consider myself a student of the earth and, by extension, environmentalism.
-In the spirit of learning, I try to keep an open mind so I may absorb new-to-me ways of supporting the places I love.
-Often, this involves “unlearning” how I go about my time in the woods thanks to updated environmental research that has come to my attention.
+I enjoy learning how I can become a better human when I hike and camp - kind of like my overall approach to photography, and life in general for that matter.
+In the spirit of learning, I try to keep an open mind so I can learn about new ways to support the places I love.
+Often, creating new habits requires a degree of “unlearning” bad ones (or, more often, neutral ones that could have been done in more helpful ways).
+Over the years I have certainly changed some of my hiking and camping practices in ways that are easier on the beautiful land I deeply value.

 The more I learn, and the more I photograph nature, the more I appreciate its quieter, unsung beauty that easily goes unnoticed.
 While important and useful for my art-making, my camera is secondary to my appreciation of (and care for) the natural spaces I both cherish and call home.
 Before I venture out, I often remind myself of seven simple, easy-to-remember principles…